ncdulo/word_tools/CONTRIBUTING.md

 ## In conclusion
 I very much appreciate, and thank you for wanting to contribue.
 And I thank for taking the time to read these guidelines.
 Feel free to fork, contribute, or otherwise enjoy this software!
+Much work and care has gone into putting `word_tools` together, I hope you can find use in it!